-This handbook is intended for the benefit of India’s existing and potential investors, and the entire support ecosystem for grounding investments in India.
+This handbook (a joint collaboration of Invest India and JLL) is intended for the benefit of India’s existing and potential investors, and the entire support ecosystem for grounding investments in India.
 Read it to know more if you are looking to understand-

 - The business, economic and demographic overview of India

 - The manufacturing ecosystem of India, including key stakeholders, investor facilitation mechanisms and pan-India location analyses for sample sectors

 - Profiles of established industrial powerhouses of India, with glimpses into the hotspots’ infrastructure, State support, occupiers, focus sectors, unique strengths and industrial parks

 - The dual-tiered incentive structure and mechanism of India

 This report is the first of the series, and more locations shall be covered in subsequent editions.